A HISTORY OF WINDSOR

 The story of the settlement begins in the dawn of prehistory.
 The last ice age saw glaciers within 20 miles of where Windsor now stands.
-As the ice melted, the massive quantities of water carved the path of the river Thames
+As the ice melted, the massive quantities of water altered the path of the river Thames.
+It was once just a tributary of the mighty Danube but the rising seas flooded Doggerland and Great Britain became an island.

 In the bronze age there were wooden bridges over the thames about a mile upstream from Windsor where the Eton rowing lake now sits.
 The excavation of the lake revealed the remains of three round barrows which have long since been flattened by ploughing.

 In the Iron age we believe that Windsor marked the eastern edge of the Atrebates tribal boundary.
-There is little evidence of Roman occupation (55AD to 410AD) in Windsor.
-However a settlement grew to the west of the great rock and the village of Clewer evolved.
+There is little evidence of Roman occupation (55AD to 410AD) in Windsor, despite the area being well settled and farmed during the Roman period.
+However a settlement grew to the west of the great rock and the hamlet of Clewer evolved.
 There was a ferry here, but no evidence of a bridge.
 The name Clewer may well have Roman origin.
 The nearest Roman Road was that which ran between Calleva (Silchester) and Londinium (London).
 Its course included a river crossing at Staines about 5 miles downstream.
 This does not mean Windsor was ignored by the Romans.
-Archaeology in town has revelaved a number of finds from the Roman period.
+Archaeology in town has revealed a number of tantilising finds from the Roman period which can be seen in the museum collection.
+One notable piece of pottery is a roof tile that has the imprint of a dog’s paw in it.

-During the Saxon period (500-1000AD) a royal palace grew up at Windlesora (meaning windlass on the riverbank) a mile and a half downstream from the present town of Windsor.
-The village there is called Old Windsor though nothing of the Saxon palace remains.
+Sometime during the Saxon period (500-1000AD) a royal palace or hunting lodge was built at Windlesora (suggested meaning: ‘windlass on the riverbank’) a mile and a half downstream from the present town of Windsor.

-By 1100 A small town had grown around the castle and in 1121 the first of many royal weddings to be held in Windsor occured.
+By 1100 A small town had grown around the castle and in 1121 the first of many royal weddings to be held in ‘New Windsor’ occurred.

-Between 1173-79 the stone walls replaced William the Conqueror’s wooden palisades and earthworks and the castle we know today began to appear.
+Between 1173-79 the stone walls replaced William the Conqueror’s wooden palisades and earthworks and the beginnings of the castle we know today began to appear.

 Windsor Castle was besieged in 1193 for 2 months by barons who were opposing Prince John’s attempted coup.
-Some years later John became king and just a few months after signing the Magna Carta at Runnymede, he was again besieged at Windsor by the barons, this time for 3 months.
+Some years later John became king and just a few months after signing the Magna Carta at Runnymede, he was again besieged at Windsor by the barons in 1216, this time for 3 months.

 History tells us that in 1236 five oak trees were required to repair the wooden bridge at Windsor.
 This bridge lasted until 1822 when it was replaced by the present cast iron structure.

-In 1277 Windsor was granted a charter which allowed the local merchants form a guild .
+In 1277 Windsor was granted a charter which allowed the local merchants to form a guild .
+This would have a huge effect on the way the town evolved.

 During the reign of Henry VI (crowned in 1422AD) Eton college was founded, altering for all time the view north across the river.